nrfconnect/sdk-nrf/doc/nrf/ug_multi_image.rst

 In the latter, one of the images, the *parent image*, requires one or more other images, the *child images*, to be present.
 The child image then *chain-loads*, or *boots*, the parent image, which could also be a child image to another parent image, and boots that one.

-The most common use cases for builds consisting of multiple images are applications that require a bootloader to be present or applications for multi-core CPUs.
+The most common use cases for builds composed of multiple images are applications that require a bootloader to be present or applications for multi-core CPUs.

 When to use multiple images
 ***************************